 Can I add a basement to my Chelsea house?

 Usually yes, within RBKC's strict limits.
-Policy CL7 generally permits a single storey below ground, caps garden basements at 50% of the garden, and requires at least a metre of permeable soil above any garden basement.
+Policy CL7 generally permits a single storey below ground, caps a garden basement at 50% of the garden, and requires a metre of permeable soil kept above it.
 We check your specific SW3 or SW10 site against the policy before designing.

-Chelsea sits within the Royal Borough of Kensington and Chelsea, which adopted one of the country's strictest basement policies after a wave of large excavations.
-The rules protect neighbours, gardens, drainage and the conservation character — so getting the planning and construction-management documents right is essential, which is exactly where we lead.
+Because the wave of very large excavations that prompted the Royal Borough to adopt its strict basement policy was concentrated here.
+The rules now protect neighbours, gardens, drainage and the conservation character, so the planning and construction-management documents carry real weight — which is exactly where we lead.

 Planning a basement conversion in Chelsea?